 The elemental iron present in supplements and iron-fortified foods is non-haem iron NHI.
 (5)

 Bioavailability of the iron ingested, i.e., the absorbability of the iron from the diet is an important factor responsible for the iron status of the persons.

-Haem iron (HI) is more efficiently absorbed from our gut than the non-haem iron (NHI) because HI is absorbed directly across the cell membrane using a transporter but NHI can’t use it.
-Non-haem iron requires conversion of ferric iron to ferrous iron by reduction and then absorbed.
+Haem iron (HI) is more efficiently absorbed from our gut than non-haem iron (NHI) because HI is absorbed directly across the cell membrane using a transporter but NHI can’t use it.
+Non-haem iron requires conversion of ferric iron to ferrous iron by reduction and then absorption.

 Non-haem iron is primarily iron salts, present in plant and dairy foods and rendered soluble in the lumen of the stomach and duodenum.
 (6)

 Iron is present in both animal and plant foods.
 Do you know which common foods are good sources of iron?
 See the table and know more.